Foreverzfy/Model-Test/README.md

 <img src="Figure/2.png" width="400">

-### Inference Time and Analysis Comparison
+### Reasoning Time and Analysis Comparison
-We get different Batch Size and inference time of different network models on Google Colab platform.
+We get different Batch Size and reasoning time of different network models on Google Colab platform.
 See table below.
-See the paper for inference time on Jetson Nano.
+See the paper for Reasoning time on Jetson Nano.

 <img src="Figure/3.png" width="400">

-### Accuracy and Inference Time
+### Accuracy and Reasoning Time
 We draw the bubble chart of the relationship between the Top-1 accuracy and FPS of each network model in Google Colab platform.
 See the paper for the bubble chart of the relationship between Top-1 accuracy and FPS in Jetson Nano.

 <img src="Figure/4.png" width="400">